Check your Omega-3 oils—not your cholesterol—to predict death risk

 Measuring serum cholesterol—why?

 You probably know the health value of omega-3 oil in your diet.
-Healing oils are a vital micronutrient, along with plant-based vitamins, minerals, fiber, antioxidants and phytochemicals.
+Healing oils are a vital micronutrient, along with plant-based vitamins, minerals, fiber, antioxidants, and phytochemicals.
 Foods highest in these micronutrients reverse disease.

-However, cholesterol’s affect on our health is somewhat confusing.
+However, cholesterol’s effect on our health is somewhat confusing.
 We know it is required for healthy hormone synthesis, but it can also become oxidized to contribute to atherosclerosis in your heart arteries.
 Large studies tell us that measuring your LDL-cholesterol (“bad cholesterol”) may—or may not—correlate with heart disease.
 For example, remember these studies: